NASCAR Auto Club Speedway schedule: How to watch on TV, weather, odds

 - Joey LoganoAmerican racing driver

-NASCAR Fontana schedule: How to watch on TV, weather, odds originally appeared on NBC Sports Chicago
+NASCAR Fontana schedule: How to watch on TV, weather, odds originally appeared on NBC Sports Washington

 The 2022 NASCAR season got off to a wild start at the Daytona 500, and the second race of the season will only bring more mystery.